1.78 DUBAI, U.A.E., 2018

-1.78 Dubai is the newest work in Janet Echelman’s Earth Time Series, which her team has been working on the for the last eight years.
-It is the most recent addition to Art Emaar’s new public arts initiative, and will be on exhibition through late July, 2018.
-That artwork makes its U.A.E. debut against the iconic backdrop of the Burj Khalifa and Dubai Fountain.
+1.78 Dubai, a sculpture in Janet Echelman’s Earthtime Series, was one of the first artwork exhibitions of Art Emaar’s new public arts initiative, and was on display for four months in 2018.
+The artwork made its U.A.E. debut against the iconic backdrop of the Burj Khalifa and Dubai Fountain.

 The number “1.78” within the title refers to the number of microseconds that the day was shortened when a single earthquake shifted the planet’s mass, thus speeding up the earth’s rotation of one day.
 This work examines the complex interaction of the many systems of our physical world with one another.